jesse-ai/docs/docs/docs/roadmap.md

 - ✅ Integrate spot exchanges such as Binance, FTX, Bybit, and US versions of FTX and Binance

 ## Q3 2022
-- Release more tutorial screencasts on [Youtube](https://jesse.trade/youtube)
+- ✅ Release more tutorial screencasts on [Youtube](https://jesse.trade/youtube)
+- ✅ Add improvements and new methods to the strategy API to finalize and prepare for the stable `1.0` version release.
+- ✅ Add a new method for handling candles via fetching them directly from the exchange for all timeframes.
+- ✅ More bug fixes to make Jesse more stable and reliable.

+## Q4 2022
+- A big surprise!
+It's an important partnership.
+Can't reveal details yet ;)
 - Support for stocks trading via FTX's "tokenized stocks"
 - Release the stable `1.0` version

+## Beyond
 - Improve the strategy index page to include more strategies with (automated) up-to-date metrics
 - More exchange drivers: Kraken, Coinbase, Bitstamp, etc

-## Beyond
 - Integrate fast DEX platforms such as PancakeSwap, 1inch, etc
 - Integrate reinforcement learning
 - More backtest evaluation tools such as Monte Carlo